margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Sprouting Up ##
 An idea from within sprouts up.
-It starts as a small seed of intuition reminding someone of something latent, a memory of the past, a tale in the family.
+It starts as a small seed of intuition reminding someone of something latent, a memory of the past, a story in the family.
 Cultivating a love for this small seed lets it grow into a greater reality.
 It grows and grows into its full self.
 The idea from within the home that's already there becomes a full garden, a full way of being.